rostam/GraphTea/README.md

 see this [video](http://www.youtube.com/watch?v=0gblxDCNsmY)

 ##compile
+for working on the source,

+1. make your changes
+2. open terminal
+3. `cd src/scripts`
-for working on the source, first make your changes and then `cd src/scripts` directory, and in terminal type `ant`. this will build the application for you in the binary folder. so for seeing your changes do the steps described for "run"
+4. `ant`. this will build the application for you in the binary folder.
+5. for seeing your changes do the steps described for "run"

 note that you should have [appache ant](http://ant.apache.org/) installed.